 Still, there is a big question about any real shift in this new era of normal

 What do we do about the feelings of belonging to a community, a group, a team?
 How do we keep being productive and which tools we use during the new era of #WFH?

-We wrote this article in order to answer all these questions.
+We wrote this article in order to answer all these questions, after, of course, reading interesting materials written by organizations with many years of remote communication experience.
 So, this is the #AROBS way of working remotely and still being a team.